-First aid kits needn't be elaborate.
-Keep these emergency first aid kit items in a sturdy box for unexpected horse injuries or illness.
+Every stable should have an equine first-aid kit, and if you are going to events, you should also have some first-aid items along.
+Equine first-aid kits needn't be elaborate.
+Keep these emergency items in a sturdy box for unexpected horse injuries or illness.
 You don't need to keep a stock of injectable or oral medications.
 Unless you are very experienced with reading symptoms medications may mask important indicators your veterinarian will need to diagnose a problem.
-They are best administered only with veterinarian supervision.
-The items in a horse first aid kit should help you take care of the most common... problems you can deal with yourself, and help you cope with any injury until the veterinarian arrives.
+They are best... administered only with veterinarian supervision.
+But these basic items in your horse first-aid kit should help you take care of the most common problems you can deal with yourself, and help you cope with any injury until the veterinarian arrives.

 01 of 10

 What did we do before the availability of these stretchy self-sticking bandages?
 They seem to have so many uses around the stable.
-In a first aid situation use to keep a dressing in place, or help support stable wraps.
+In a first-aid situation use them to keep a dressing in place, or help support stable wraps.
 There are lots of different name brands such as VetWrap, Co-Flex and others.
-I'm able to find rolls at local flea markets very inexpensively.
-There will be little difference between the ones you buy at the tack shop, and the ones you can buy at the pharmacy, so chose the ones... you can afford.
+There will be little difference between the ones you buy at the tack shop, and the ones you can buy at the pharmacy, so chose the ones you can afford.

 02 of 10

 A thermometer will quickly tell you if your horse has an elevated temperature--a sure sign of a health problem that needs attention.
-I prefer digital over mercury as I don't need my reading glasses or a watch to get an accurate reading.
+You may prefer digital over mercury as you don't need reading glasses or a watch to get an accurate reading.
 Some models save the last temperature taken, should you forget to write it down.
 A string and clip feature will help prevent the thermometer getting 'lost'.

 03 of 10